-You can contact them by the school office; 0115 8404068 or email office@robertmellors.org.uk
+You can contact them via the school office: office@robertmellors.org.uk

 Our designated teacher takes lead responsibility for promoting the educational achievement of looked-after and previously looked-after children at our academy.
 They, or the nominated deputy are your initial point of contact for any of the matters set out below.